Lorrane Oliveira

 Lorrane dos Santos Oliveira (born 13 April 1998) is a Brazilian artistic gymnast.
 She was a member of the Brazilian teams that won historic medals at the 2024 Summer Olympics and the 2023 World Championships.
 She also won team bronze medals at the 2015 and 2019 Pan American Games.
 Individually, she is the 2021 Pan American uneven bars champion and all-around bronze medalist.
 She also represented Brazil at the 2016 Summer Olympics.

 Early life

 Oliveira was inspired to do gymnastics by watching Daiane dos Santos become a World champion in 2003.
 Initially, her stepfather put her in circus classes, but she insisted she switch to gymnastics and began the sport at age nine.
 She had a younger sister who died unexpectedly in 2024.

-Career
+Gymnastics career

 Oliveira won a gold medal on the floor exercise at the 2013 Olympic Hopes meet held in Penza, Russia.
 She competed at the 2013 South American Junior Championships, winning a gold medal with the Brazilian team and tying with Flávia Saraiva for the individual all-around gold medal.
 In the event finals, she won the gold medal on the floor exercise and silver medals on the vault and uneven bars, both behind Rebeca Andrade.